-An accessible oasis of tranquility between Arundel and Chichester, Denmans is highly significant in the history of garden design and a very interesting garden to visit, featuring a dry riverbed, walled garden, and conservatory.
+Located between Arundel and Chichester, Denmans is highly significant in the history of garden design.